If a picture is worth a thousand words, then what can be said about the Bloomberg Businessweek cover, The Great American Housing Rebound?

 NAHJ extends its hand to Bloomberg Businessweek to help in meeting their commitment to excellence in journalism and championing diversity.

-Hugo Balta is the president of the National Association of Hispanic Journalists.
+Hugo Balta is senior director of multicultural content at ESPN.
+He is a former president of the National Association of Hispanic Journalists.